lambdapioneer/sloth/artifact_evaluation.md

 The experiments are grouped based on the platforms and each covers multiple main results.

 #### Experiment 1: 🤖 Android

+We will run the experiments in an automated manner using our AWS Device Farm script and then analyze the data using the Jupyter notebooks.

 1. Run the full benchmark suite using our "small" device pool.
 ```bash